 At my fingertips, Carla Capalbo of The Ultimate Italian Cookbook and (Santa) Marcella Hazan (H4 A1 Z10 A1 N1 if only proper names were allowed) of Essentials of Italian Cooking recommend soaking bread in water before mixing with fresh and springy vegetables.
 Capalbo uses tomatoes with red onion.
 Hazan uses capers and anchovies to dress things up.
 Both use wet bread and that seems to be the binding agent that keeps them a panzanella.

 Wet bread is usually considered to be less than preferable.
 Not so in Italian bread salad.
-It’s like green pepper and red wine.
+It’s like green pepper flavors in red wine.
 Taste green pepper in an Alexander Valley or Bordeaux offering and call it a flaw.
 Same thing in a Chilean merlot; distinctive of the region.
 We are all idiots to one degree or another.

 I was lucky enough to be told that what I was eating was panzanella before I knew about tradition.
 Satterfield’s in Birmingham serves this on occasion with chicken to great results.
 At my house it is known as “bread with olive oil already inside” because six year old.